 Test U2F in Access

 You can begin building U2F policies by testing your Okta integration.
-Navigate to the

 Cloudflare Access will prompt you to login with your Okta account.
 For the purposes of the test, use a second factor option like an app-based code.
 Okta will return